Sansuke

-Etymology of male bathhouse attendant
+Roles of male bathhouse attendants

-Various theories exist to explain the derivation of Sansuke.
 In Japanese, Sansuke originally meant three types of services: kamataki (stoking of the boiler), yukagen wo miru (checking the temperature of the bath water), and bandai (fee collection).
 Occasionally, the Sansuke would provide the services of scrubbing and grooming the customer.
 After the role took on greater prevalence, the image of the Sansuke was generalized to mean service to the visitor in the bathhouse.

 Another theory suggests that when smallpox was rampant in Japan around the Nara era, the Empress Kohmyo built a bathhouse dedicated to the treatment of patients.
 It still exists today in the temple at Hokke-ji.
 Legend says that she even sucked the pus from the boils herself.
 The attendants who helped the Empress during that time were called Sansuke (三典).

 During the Edo era, a Genan (下男, manservant), or Komono (小者, humble servant) was widely described as Sansuke as well.

 At work, the Sansuke wore Sarumata (Japanese underwear); in earlier days, the Sansuke wore Fundoshi (breech cloth).